Is Mobile Internet an Essential Part of your RVing Lifestyle?

 the MIA is the classroom.

 Our goal is to save you time, money and frustration by keeping you informed & educated by bringing together a variety of resources into one place to help you navigate this overwhelming topic of mobile internet.
-It's a community where those interested in this topic can share and learn.

 Whether you're a fellow high tech geek or consider yourself non-technical - we welcome you and strive to help.